 Consumers are being advised to stop using natural gas and propane fireplaces manufactured by Security Fireplaces between 1990 and 1994-95.
 Affected models are SRGH36, SBGH36, DV73 and DV71 Series.
 (The DV73 and DV71 series were marketed under the trade name Oliver Macleod.)
 All models bear a CGA and AGA certification mark.

 Any affected fireplaces currently in use should have the fuel supply disconnected immediately.
 The manufacturer is no longer in business and there is no retrofit kit available.
-Contact a licensed gas technician for disconnection and disposal.
+Contact a licensed gas technician for appropriate action.

 Report health or safety concerns